01-edu/public/subjects/groupie-tracker/search-bar/README.md

   - locations
   - first album date
   - creation date
-- The program must handle case sensitive.
+- The program must handle search input as case-insensitive.
 - The search bar must have typing suggestions as you write.
   - The search bar must identify and display in each suggestion the individual type of the search cases. (ex: Freddie Mercury -> member)
   - For example if you start writing `"phil"` it should appear as suggestions `Phil Collins - member` and `Phil Collins - artist/band`.
 This is just an example of a display.